 For safety and privacy reasons, employees are prohibited from soliciting for any outside activity or organization during work time unless the solicitation is approved by SSE and is in accordance with the requirements and restrictions of this policy.
 SSE defines solicitation as including verbal or written communication, raffle tickets, for-sale merchandise, e-mail distributions, circulars, handbills, or other kinds of literature.

-Full statements of Company policies (i.e. EEOC, ADA, etc.) are on file at each Company location and available upon request.
+Full statements of SSE policies (i.e., EEOC, ADA, etc.) are available upon request.

 No prior action taken in interpreting this information or previously issued information may be relied upon as a binding precedent for similar circumstances.
 Any employee benefit referred to in this information that is covered by a SSE plan document shall, in all instances, be interpreted exclusively in accordance with the plan document which shall control, notwithstanding anything to the contrary in this information.

-All printed important information remains the property of the Company, and employees are accountable for returning assigned copies upon termination of employment.
+All printed important information remains the property of SSE, and employees are accountable for returning assigned copies upon termination of employment.
 Under no circumstances is this information, in whole or in part, to be reproduced without the prior written approval from management.